IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/ui-tour.md

 Clear the filter at the top of the page by clicking on the X

-Next, flyover the tower that represents either the ipot-vm server or the ipot-rsmaster kubernetes worker or master node.
+Next, hover over with the mouse cursor to the tower that represents either the ipot-vm server or the ipot-rsmaster kubernetes worker or master node.
 They taller the tower the more entities are discovered running on those servers.
+You'll notice that each tower is actually comprised of multiple pizza boxes.
+Each one represents an **"Entity"** such as Docker Container or a Node js App.

 **Image 8**

 ![explore instana 8](images/explore_instana_8.jpg)

 You'll notice that a number of components were automatically discovered and are instrumented for monitoring.
+When you hover over the vm ensure you can see the multiple components and not a single component.

-Next, flyover the ipot-mqace tower.
+Next, hover over with your mouse on the ipot-mqace tower.

 **Image 9**